DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 >
 > To borrow Morgantha's heartstone for a period of three days, the players must promise to undertake a particular task for her.
 As a form of insurance to ensure their compliance, Morgantha takes their dreams as collateral once the players accept her offer, bottling them up in a glass vial that she wears on a cord around her neck.
 >
-> Morgantha warns the players that, if they fail to complete her task within fourteen days—or if they betray her—she will immediately devour their dreams, preventing them from gaining the benefits of a long rest forever.
+> Morgantha warns the players that, if they fail to complete her task within fourteen days, fail to return the heartstone within three days, or betray her, she will immediately devour their dreams, preventing them from gaining the benefits of a long rest forever.
 (Morgantha can devour the players’ dreams as an action while the vial is in her possession.)
 >
 > If the players complete Morgantha's task within the allotted time, however, she will release their dreams and allow them to return to their owners.
 In either case, the players can take long rests normally until the fourteen days have elapsed.
 >